VolkovLabs/volkovlabs.io/docs/volkovlabs-env-datasource/index.md

 ## Getting Started

-Because of the security reasons Environment data source can not be included in the Grafana Marketplace and can be installed manually from our private repository or downloaded directly from the GitHub repository:
+Environment Data Source is not included in the Grafana Marketplace.
+It can be installed manually from our Private Repository or downloaded directly from the GitHub:

 ```bash
 grafana-cli --repo https://volkovlabs.io/plugins plugins install volkovlabs-env-datasource
 ```

+Plugin is signed for Grafana running on `http://localhost:3000`. if you are using different URL, take a look at [Allow Unsigned Plugins](https://volkovlabs.io/plugins/grafana-allow-unsigned/).

 ## Features